isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 Authorization
 =============

 Some, but not all, of the endpoints require authorization.
-This authorization is not related to controlled-access data: these endpoints do not operate on or directly return any controlled data.
+This authorization is *not* related to controlled-access data: these endpoints do not operate on or directly return any controlled data.
-Instead, authorization is related to saving or retrieving cohorts because cohorts are *private* to the user who creates a cohort (and anyone the cohort owner chooses to share the cohort with).
+Instead, authorization is related to saving or retrieving cohorts because cohorts are *private* to the user who created the cohort (and anyone the cohort owner has chosen to share the cohort with).
 Helper scripts, described below, are provided to access these endpoints from the command line.

 **Note:** Prior to using any endpoints that require authorization, a user must have signed into the